mergehez/InertiaNetCore/README.md

 ## Demo

+Demo is available at https://inertianetcore-d5c7hcggg7afdqg0.germanywestcentral-01.azurewebsites.net/

-As of now, there is no online demo available.
-If you want to see how it works, you can clone this repository and run [InertiaNetCore.Demo](InertiaNetCore.Demo).
+If you want to see how it exactly works, you can clone this repository and play with [InertiaNetCore.Demo](InertiaNetCore.Demo).
 It contains a simple Vue.js frontend and an ASP.NET Core backend.

 ## Installation